Eusha425/Eusha425/README.md

 # 🌍 Hello, World!

-Hi, I’m Gazi Eusha.
-I’m originally from the lively and inspiring Bangladesh 🇧🇩 and currently based in Australia 🇦🇺, where I’m pursuing both academic and professional goals in the tech world.
+Hi, I’m Eusha.
+I’m originally from the lively and inspiring Bangladesh and currently based in Australia, where I’m pursuing both academic and professional goals in the tech world.

 Right now, I’m studying for a Master of Information Technology and Systems at the University of Tasmania.
 Before this, I completed a Bachelor of ICT with a major in Artificial Intelligence, which really shaped my interest in building smart, practical solutions with technology.